Franco Fasoli | Affenfaust Galerie

 The concept of identity touches the majority of my work, both in murals and medium and small formats.
 My work explores how individual and collective identities are formed.
 It questions whether there is such a thing as a stable way of feeling part of a collective or if it is actually an entity that is continuously mutating and changing and thus in permanent conflict.

-Shows mit Franco Fasoli
+Shows with Franco Fasoli

 Switch language!